Melissa Parke: Political career

 Parke was first elected as the Member for the Division of Fremantle in the 2007 Australian federal election.
 Former Prime Minister Bob Hawke campaigned in Fremantle with Parke and the retiring MP Carmen Lawrence.
 She was re-elected in the 2010 Australian federal election and again in the 2013 Australian federal election.
 Some notable achievements include negotiating the return of Cantonment Hill from the Australian Defence Force to the City of Fremantle and organising a community cabinet forum in Fremantle in March 2011 attended by prime minister Julia Gillard and key cabinet ministers.
+Parke also sat sat on the Joint Standing Committee for Foreign Affairs, Defence, and Trade; the Joint Standing Committee for Treaties; and the Joint Statutory Committee: Australian Commission for Law Enforcement Integrity.

 In June 2011 Parke publicly raised concerns about the government's proposal to send asylum-seeker children to Malaysia and in July 2011 Parke was one of nine backbenchers to raise concerns about the government's decision to resume the live export of cattle to Indonesia after the ABC Four Corners program exposed cruel and inhumane treatment of Australian cattle in Indonesian abattoirs.

 In February 2013 Parke was promoted to Parliamentary Secretary for Mental Health, Homelessness and Social Housing.

-Parke has previously sat on the Joint Standing Committee for Foreign Affairs, Defence, and Trade, the Joint Standing Committee for Treaties, and the Joint Statutory Committee: Australian Commission for Law Enforcement Integrity.

 Kevin Rudd appointed Parke as Minister for International Development in his second ministry, a role she served in until Labor lost office in September 2013.